 And I've always wanted people in America to not be persuaded or dissuaded toward or away from having kids with any criteria other than how many do they want to have.

-But if you can afford them, and you want to have them, have them.
+But if you can afford them and you want to have them, have them.

-You know, Manhattan, you know, and the notion that America, if you've flown over America, and I know it's not easy to build a big old city, you know, right, smack dab in the, you know, in the middle of Wyoming or something, but the notion that America has too many people in it is preposterous on its face.
+And I know it's not easy to build a big old city and all right, smack dab in the, you know, the middle of Wyoming or something, but the notion that America has too many people in it is preposterous on its face.

 All right, let's see what we can put into this final segment of the Monday Rush Limbaugh Show.